AbdullahNaseer01/AbdullahNaseer01/README.md

 <h2 align="left">Hi 👋!
-My name is Abdullah and I'm a webDeveloper, from Faisalabad,Pakistan & working on MERN stack Technologies mostly</h2>
+My name is Abdullah and I'm a web and Mobile Application Developer, from Faisalabad,Pakistan & work on React, React Native and related technologies mostly</h2>

 ###